 either a lagoon water cottage or a south beach villa *

-- One female share and one male share also available in south villas
+- One male share available in a south villa

 $7275/person in a north beach villa